-Every year, tens of thousands of people converge in the Nevada desert.
-Under a sweltering sun, and during the freezing nights, they enjoy a week of community, art, counterculture, free expression, and celebration of identity.
-The party culminates in a symbolic burning of a large wooden effigy, after which all the attendees meticulously clean up after themselves.
-Then they return to their normal lives, with no discernible trace of their presence.
+Every year, tens of thousands of people converge in the Nevada desert to enjoy a week of community, art, counterculture, free expression, and celebration of identity.
+The event culminates in a symbolic burning of a large wooden effigy, after which all the attendees meticulously clean up after themselves before returning to their everyday lives, leaving no discernible trace of their presence.
 This is the essence of the Burning Man festival.

-The event has been called a beacon of hope for humanity and a spiritual journey, and a literal orgy of wanton sexual encounters and substance abuse.1 The two perspectives may seem dichotomous, but that tension could be the best representation of what the Burning Man gathering is, and what it represents to people who partake and to people who don’t get it.
+The event has been called a beacon of hope for humanity and a spiritual journey, and a festival full of the usual hedonistic trappings you might expect, like drugs and alcohol.
 What happens at Burning Man – both the good and the bad – can seem confusing and exciting, dangerous and liberating, and everything all at once.

-Burning Man takes place every year in Nevada’s Black Rock Desert.
-Specifically, it takes place in Black Rock City, a temporary community erected by the 70,000-strong crowd who construct the gathering’s infrastructure with their own tools and equipment.
-Barring coffee and ice, nothing is sold at Burning Man; every transaction of material goods and services is bartered (or, in the parlance of the event, gifted).
-At Burning Man, everything is gifted, from the design materials used to construct encampments and stages, to the whiskey bars, food gardens, and workshops; from the many art installations, to a bike tent set up on the desert floor by a team of mechanics who offer free repairs on brakes, chains, and anything else that needs work.
-Everything you would find in Black Rock City is gifted, free of charge, by one or more attendees.
+Today, Burning Man takes place every year in Nevada’s Black Rock Desert.
+Specifically, it takes place in Black Rock City, a temporary community erected by the 80,000-strong crowd who construct the gathering’s infrastructure with their own tools and equipment.
+Barring coffee and ice, nothing is sold at Burning Man; every transaction of material goods and services is bartered, traded, or gifted.
+Everything you would find in Black Rock City is free of charge, a gift from one or more attendees.

-Marian Goodell, a founding board member and CEO of Burning Man Project, tells The Guardian that the “radical self-reliance” of everyone at Burning Man looking out for each other is the spirit that drives the event.2
+Marian Goodell, a founding board member and CEO of Burning Man Project says that the “radical self-reliance” of everyone at Burning Man looking out for each other is the spirit that drives the event.1